metanymie/metanymie.github.io/vr_films.md

 ## 09
 ### Avatar
 James Cameron's epic 3D film features humans in a lab who use virtual reality to interact with the Na'vi people who live on a distant moon.

+### Gamer
+American science fiction action thriller film written and directed by Mark Neveldine and Brian Taylor.[3]
+The film stars Gerard Butler as a participant in an online game in which participants can control human beings as players, and Logan Lerman as the player who controls him.

 ### Ghost Machine
 Don't believe the lack of hype, Ghost Machine ain't all that bad.
 It's a top notch concept perhaps slightly ruined by the fact that the VR becomes a vehicle for the film's real purpose as a slasher.
 All the same, it's one of the smoothest and most modern portrayals of a computer-generated immersive experience that you'll see on screen.